Veilkrand/geocoding-proxy/readme.md

 ## Using the API

 There's only one GET method `find` with one parameter `address` we can use to find the geographic coordinates of the provided address.
 Multiple results for one requested address could be returned.
-If Google geocoding service is unavailable or is unable to find any result for the provided address it will automatically failover to the HERE geocoding services with the same query.
-The result object includes a `service_provider` field with the source of the query.
+If Google geocoding service is unavailable or unable to find any result for the address it will automatically fallback to the HERE geocoding services with the same query.
+The result object includes a `service_provider` field to identify the provider of the query.

 ### Curl examples